-It’s very common for pressings of Stand Up to lack bass or highs, and more often than not both are lacking.
-The bass-shy ones tend to be more transparent and open sounding — of course, that’s the sound you get when you take out the bass.
-(90 plus percent of all the audiophile stereos I’ve ever heard were bass shy, no doubt for precisely that very reason: less bass equals more detail, more openness and more transparency.
+90 plus percent of all the audiophile stereos I’ve ever heard were bass shy, no doubt for precisely that very reason: less bass equals more detail, more openness and more transparency.
 Go to any stereo store or audiophile show and notice how bright the sound is.
-Another good reason not to go to those shows, and we rarely do.)
+(Yet another good reason not to go to those shows.
+We stopped decades ago.)

-If I had to choose, I would take a copy that’s a little dull on top as long as it still had a meaty, powerful, full-bodied sound over something that’s thin and leaned out.
+If I had to choose, I would take a copy that’s a little dull on top as long as it had a meaty, powerful, full-bodied sound over something that’s thinner and more leaned out.
 There are many audiophiles who can put up with that sound — I might go so far as to say the vast majority can — but I am not one of them.

 Of course one of the key elements to any Jethro Tull record is the quality of the flute.
 You want it to be airy and breathy — like a real flute — and some copies will give you that, but keep in mind there are always trade-offs at work on old rock records like this.
 It’s a full-bodied, rich sounding recording when the volume is up good and high.
 Make sure your system is playing it that way before you start to focus on the flute, otherwise you are very likely to be led astray.